Try the Full Power of Brosix with 10% lifetime discount!

 Clear communication is the key.
 Use a team chat app to more effectively manage productivity.
 Brosix, for example, lets you create a fully private Team Network loaded with features that enable you to tailor the platform to meet team and project needs.
 Authorize user access, create custom groups, delegate features on a user or team basis, and assign multiple administrators if necessary.
 Create a space that’s conducive to teamwork without the need to micromanage.

-Distractions at work are a fact of life.
-While this is hardly an exhaustive list, by equipping yourself with knowledge of the most common productivity killers, you can more effectively mitigate them now and prevent them in the future.
+Constantly being interrupted and distracted at work is a fact of life.
+While this is hardly an exhaustive list, by equipping yourself with knowledge of the most common workplace distractions that kill productivity, you can more effectively mitigate them now and prevent them in the future.

 When it comes to technology, consider how you’re using it in the workplace, and the role it’s playing in interrupting your team’s flow.
 Brosix helps you create a communication space free from outside noise and threats.
 With plenty of features to streamline collaboration and internal processes, it’s built for distraction-free teamwork.
 Sign up for a demo today.